 (c) All purchases and contracts must comply with state law. be competitively bid or proposed or based upon a procurement method authorized by state law.
 For any contract that is based on competitive bids or proposal, after approval of specifications by the city manager, advertisement of such contracts shall be published in a newspaper of general circulation in the city at least once in each week for two consecutive weeks, inviting competitive bids or proposals.
 All bids or proposals submitted shall be sealed and delivered in the manner required by the specifications.
 At the time announced in such notice, the bids or proposals shall be opened in the presence of one or more city employees designated by the city manager and in the presence of those bidders desiring to be present, except that confidentiality may be provided in accordance with state law.
-The council shall determine the most advantageous bid or proposals for the city.
-The city shall always have the right to reject any and all bids or proposals at its discretion, which shall be advertised in like manner as the original.
+The council shall determine the most advantageous bid or proposals.
+In the event all bids or proposals are rejected, the city may call for new bids or proposals at its discretion, which shall be advertised in like manner as the original.